worldviewer/controversy-api-mongodb/README.md

     https://czlxg9sj34.execute-api.us-east-1.amazonaws.com/dev/cards/58b8f1f7b2ef4ddae2fb8b17/overlays

-Most immediately, I now need to refactor my app to use these endpoints.
+Most immediately, I now need to refactor my app to use these endpoints -- completing the migration from Usergrid to MongoDB.
+This may require considerable refactoring of my image caching.

 The /metacards endpoint should allow for a category query parameter according to the categories listed below in "Data Source".

+Then, the next step is to refactor app to use Redux.

+Only then should I proceed to wrap my frontend into the hackathon starter.

 ## Next Steps